dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 unit tests for all requirements (tests for unimplemented conjured items disabled), I started refactoring.
 This would cause breaking tests, from which I started a more standard TDD loop.

-* issues to fix
-* how I tackled the kata
-* assumptions
-* bugs
-* layout and explanation of the solution code

 ### Issues to fix

 * magic numbers